Frequently Ask Questions

 • PAN Card copy

-At the moment, the presumed annual requirement that must be paid into the blocked account when applying for a student visa amounts to 11,208 euros per year i.e., 934 Euro per month.
+At the moment, the presumed annual requirement that must be paid into the blocked account when applying for a visa amount to 11,208 Euros per year i.e. 934 Euros per month.
 Although, many students often choose to deposit more than the minimum amount required to increase their chances of getting their student visa approved.

 Yes, RemitX charges one time set up fees of 89 Euros to set up a Blocked account.